Davidatlarge/Dietrich_sinking_velocity/README.md

     ## [1] 0.0119715

-Sinking velocity cannot be calculated for particles with lower density than the fluid, e.g. polystyrene in temperate ocean surface water.
+Sinking velocity cannot be calculated for particles with lower density than the fluid, e.g. polyethylene in temperate ocean surface water.

 ``` r
 Dietrich.velocity.m.sec(salinity = 36,